I lost 1800 CZK in my first 24 hours in Prague because I didn’t know the things to avoid in Prague.

 FAQ: Things to Avoid in Prague

-Prague is not expensive compared to most European capitals, with average daily costs between $60 and $220 depending on your travel style.
-Budget travelers can spend around $60–$90 per day, while mid-range trips usually cost $120–$220.
-However, tourist traps in central areas like Old Town can significantly increase your spending.
+Prague is not expensive compared to most European capitals, with average daily costs between $60 and $220.
+Budget travelers can spend $60–$90, mid-range $120–$220.
+Tourist traps in Old Town increase costs fast.

 Final Thoughts on Things to Avoid in Prague